 This function requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.
+In Arm Compiler 6 this floating-point model is disabled by default.
+To enabled it, use the armclang command-line option -ffp-mode=full.

-3.2.1 Floating-point functions for compatibility with Microsoft products on page 3-118.
+3.2.1 Floating-point functions for compatibility with Microsoft products on page 3-122

+Related references

-5.2 \controlfp() on page 5-205.
-5.8 statusfp() on page 5-215.
+5.2 controlfp() on page 5-211

+5.5 statusfp() on page 5-218